larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

-The goal is explicitly **not** punishment, but to maintain an open, welcoming, non-hostile environment in which all may participate on an equal footing, regardless of their position or past contributions.
+The goal is explicitly **not** punishment, but to maintain an open, welcoming, non-hostile environment in which all may participate on an equal footing, regardless of their role in the IETF or past technical contributions.

 ## Terminology